PrimeSolar/ocean-minded/README.md

 # 🌊 Ocean-Minded: Dive into Beautiful Ocean Adventures! 🌊

 Welcome to the Ocean-Minded project!
-This website is designed for a travel company that specializes in creating unforgettable experiences that connect clients with the beauty of the ocean world.
+This web application is designed for a travel company that specializes in creating unforgettable experiences that connect clients with the beauty of the ocean world.

 ## Table of Contents